 - 1. Fluid Level Settlement Devices

 - 2. Pipe Riser Settlement Device

 - 3. Settlement Data Analysis

+- 4. Safety and Health

-The fluid level vented standpipe unit may be used at most locations.
+The fluid level, vented standpipe unit may be used at most locations.
 A sealed standpipe unit must be installed at locations where groundwater may interfere with the operation of the unit or where excess pore water is expected from the use of dredged material or wet soil in embankment construction.
-Where it is possible, the tube length between standpipe and indicator unit should generally be limited to a maximum 300 linear ft.
-Installations over longer distances can be made but are not advisable under normal circumstances since it may result in inconsistent test data.
+Where it is possible, the tube length between standpipe and indicator unit should generally be limited to a maximum of 100 m.
+Installations over longer distances can be made but are not advisable under normal circumstances, since it may result in inconsistent test data.
 Factors such as larger size tubes, change of platform location, or changes in elevation of the water line may have to be considered (see NOTE).